 Here is an example webhook endpoint written with Sinatra:

 # Retrieve and parse the JSON request body

 event_data = JSON.parse(request.body.read)

 # Do something with event_data

-To configure Stitchex to send to your webhook, navitate to Settings → Webhooks, click "New Webhook".
+To configure Uphance to send to your webhook, navigate to Apps > Uphance API, click "New Webhook".